jacobobryant/mopidy-lagukan/README.md

 ## Configuration

 By default, Lagukan will open in your browser automatically when you start mopidy.
 This is because Lagukan will only work while the browser window is open.
-You can disable this by setting the `autorun` config option:
+You can disable this by setting the `autostart` config option:

 ```